perivar/cncjs-pendant-numpad/README.md

 an extra start parameter for probe offset.

 ```
---probeoffset <value>
+--probeOffset <value>
 ```

 ### Using with other Num Pad's than LogiLink

 Because the keycodes for HID devices are the same for all keyboards, this should also work with other Numpad's than LogiLink.
-Just find out the vendorID and productID of your device and start the pendant with --vendorid and --productid parameter.
+Just find out the vendorID and productID of your device and start the pendant with --vendorId and --productId parameter.

 Just run the following command to find out the vendor- and productId of your device